sungkim3/lab-01-node-ecosystem/README.md

 * The `sub` method should have an arity of two (define two paramiters)
   * If either parameter is a non-number the function should return null
   * Else return the second paramiter subtracted from the first paramiter

+Arithmetic is an object that contains two functions: 'add' and 'sub'. arithmetic.add is a function that takes two arguments (expecting two numbers) and returns a value that is an addition of the two arithmetic.sub is a function that takes two arguments (expecting two numbers) and returns a value that is the difference of the two.
+Both functions will return null if either argument is not a number, or if only one argument is provided.

 ## Testing
 #### Greet Module Tests